DashInvests/manual/1 - Manual.md

 + As part of our formal criteria for picking investments we want to make, [we only invest in founders we believe are capable of creating a diverse company and an inclusive culture.](https://github.com/DashInvests/manual/blob/master/3%20-%20Criteria%20for%20investing.md#founders-and-team-2) If a startup we back fails to create a diverse and inclusive culture, we would feel regret regardless of how well the company performed financially.
 + All members of the DIF Team are active Dash community members and are usually available on community channels, social media such as  Twitter & LinkedIn, and we endeavour to engage as much as possible and we’ll happily arrange to talk with you by phone or chat if you have anything you wish to discuss with the team.
 + When we host our own events, we will examine our invitation lists for diversity.
-+ In future we will update the performance metrics collect on this subject and publish them here (e.g., on the gender composition of our portfolio CEOs) at least annually.
++ In future we will update performance metrics on this subject and publish them here (e.g., on the gender composition of our portfolio CEOs) at least annually.

 We believe we need to hold ourselves accountable.
-As one measure, if a founder ever has an issue with our fund or our team, the founder can make a report to the independant Dash DAO Trust board which is a seperate entity set up with a fudiciary duty to represent the Dash network's best interests -- they can be contacted at trustprotectors@dash.org.
+As one measure, if a founder ever has an issue with our fund or our team, the founder can make a report to the independent Dash DAO Trust board which is a separate entity set up with a fiduciary duty to represent the Dash network's best interests -- they can be contacted at trustprotectors@dash.org.
 We are accountable to our source of capital, and we will treat any issues raised with the consideration they deserve.

 We believe a community of companies is stronger the more different viewpoints come to the table, and intend to actively participate in creating a more inclusive and diverse cryptocurrency industry.